Computational, Systems and Developmental Neuroscience

 The primary visual cortex of animals such as cats, primates and humans contains maps of visual features such as eye preference and orientation preference.
 The development of these maps during early life is sensitive to the visual environment, and provides a window on general mechanisms of brain plasticity.
 We are studying the computational principles underlying the formation of these maps, and how best to analyze the relevant experimental data.
-Below is a summary of some of our work from the past 3 years.
+Below is a summary of some of our work from the past few years.

 - Sparse coding with abnormal visual input.
 Sparse coding is a powerful computational principle which can explain receptive field development with normal visual input.
 We recently showed that it can also explain the receptive fields that develop under a wide range of abormal visual input (see Hunt et al, 2012 and Hunt et al, 2013).
 The latter was a collaboration with Peter Dayan.